If you have been harassed or attacked because of your disability, race, religion, gender or sexual orientation you have been the victim of hate crime.

 It is still hate crime even when the other person’s hate is misdirected.

-Sometimes hate crime isn’t face-to-face but happens online or by phone or text message.
+Sometimes hate crime isn’t face-to-face but happens on social media.

 Disability Hate Crime